 There it is!
 WHAM!
 The retail store just took 50% of the Air Jordan price right off the top.
 Why does the retail store get to make all that profit?
 Remember, the store must pay their employees, rent the store space, pay to keep the lights on and they may have borrowed the money to buy the shoe from Nike.
 So, the store collects 50% but has lots of expenses to cover.
 While the Air Jordan XXXI will sell out fast, the store will have other shoes they need to sell at a discount.

-So how much does Nike get?
+So, how much money does Nike get?
 Remember, Nike does not actually own the shoe factory.
 Of all the major shoe brands only New Balance owns a shoe factory.
 So, what did Nike pay the factory for that $185.00 shoe?
 They paid roughly $25.00 USD per pair.

 How can Nike sell a $25.00 shoe for $92.50?